This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - At 6 months, give him or her solid foods 2 to 3 times each day.
 Good first foods to give your baby include rice cereal and pureed vegetables and fruit.
 Mash or puree all foods given to your baby until he or she is 8 to 9 months old.

-- At 6 to 9 months, change the texture of his foods.
-Start to give him mashed food that has soft lumps.
-The lumps help him learn to eat foods with more texture.
-You can also start to give him soft finger foods, such as small pieces of banana.
-At this stage, your baby may start learning how to feed himself.
-Continue to give him solid foods 2 to 3 times each day.
-You can also give him liquids in a cup with a lid.
+- At 6 to 9 months, change the texture of his or her foods.
+Start to give him or her mashed food that has soft lumps.
+The lumps help him or her learn to eat foods with more texture.
+You can also start to give him or her soft finger foods, such as small pieces of banana.
+At this stage, your baby may start learning how to feed himself or herself.
+Continue to give him or her solid foods 2 to 3 times each day.
+You can also give him or her liquids in a cup with a lid.
 Your baby will still continue to breastfeed about 4 to 6 times each day.

 - At 9 to 12 months, feed him or her solid foods 3 to 4 times each day.
 You can also give him or her 1 or 2 healthy snacks.
 Start to give him or her other finger foods, such as bits of low-sugar cereal or pieces of cracker.
 Give him or her minced and chopped foods.
 Focus on giving him or her foods that your family eats.
 This will get your baby used to eating the types of foods your family enjoys.
 At this stage, your baby may start using a spoon to feed himself or herself.

 - At 12 months, your baby should eat mostly table foods.
-Do not give him foods with a high choking risk.
+Do not give him or her foods with a high choking risk.
 Some examples are hard, raw fruits and vegetables, nuts, and hot dogs.
-When your baby is 12 months old, you may start to give him cow's milk.
-Do not give your baby cow's milk before he is 12 months old.
+When your baby is 12 months old, you may start to give him or her cow's milk.
+Do not give your baby cow's milk before he or she is 12 months old.
 Ask your healthcare provider for more information about healthy foods you can feed your child.